pars-linux/uludag/doc/en/developer.pardus.org.tr/source/guides/newcontributor/introduction-to-translation.rst

      translate Pardus to a language that you want.
 Just click the "Join This Team" button at the language page that you want to join.
-If you filled the needed information on your Transifex account page and done the steps above, the language coordinator will approve you membership request and you'll be able to ready to translate.
+If you filled the needed information on your Transifex account page and done the steps above, the language coordinator will approve your membership request and you'll be able to ready to translate.

 **********************************